Metal Museum: Marine Hospital

+Metal Museum

 In the 1960s the hospital closed.
 According to the museum's website the ownership was transferred to the City of Memphis by the Heritage and Conservation Act, which eventually led to the Metal Museum gaining the lease.

-Jim Wallace was hired to oversee the metals museum in about 1977.
+Jim Wallace was hired to oversee the Metal Museum in about 1977.
 Since 1979, much work and money has gone into renovation to make the Metal Museum an interactive place for learning.
 About $2.5 million went into creating the blacksmith's shop, the Lawler Foundry; and the repair and restoration lab; constructing a gazebo; and restoring the library.
 Wallace led the museum for almost thirty years, and under his guidance the museum became a place for artist residencies, an official museum, and a library.
 He retired in 2007, after completing the renovations, to pursue his own work.

 New home

-In May 2022, the museum signed a lease on the site of the former Memphis College of Art.
+In May 2022, the museum signed a lease on the site of the former Memphis College of Art in Overton Park in Midtown, Memphis.

+On September 5, 2026, The Metal Museum at Overton Park opened the doors to its new home.
+Visitors can experience exhibitions, explore the Permanent Collection, see artists working in the Metals Studios, participate in hands-on classes, demonstrations, and other education and community engagement programs, and begin their own collections through the Museum Store.

+The former downtown home, now referred to as Metal Museum on the Bluff, will expand the Museum’s commitment to artists through an artist residency program and future public engagement opportunities to come in 2027.